bernhardAxonIvy/doc/source/engine-guide/integration/cluster/configuration.rst

 Instead use a :ref:`container image <cluster-container>` that contains the right configuration.
 If you have to change the configuration create a new container image with the new configuration.

-Another solution is to share the configuration folder between all cluster nodes.
+Another solution is to share the :ref:`configuration folder <configuration>` between all cluster nodes using a Docker volume.